costajob/app-servers/README.md

 ##### Considerations
 Nim proved to keep its promises, being a fast and concise language.
-Nim throughput is better than Ruby and Elixir, substantially on par with Node, slower than Java, GO and Crystal.

 ##### Concurrency and parallelism
 Nim asynchttpserver implementation runs on a single thread only, thus preventing parallelism.